iznotek/KAI/Include/KAI/Language/Readme.md

 ## Pi

 Post-fix notation with two stacks: one for data, one for context.
-Like Forth.
+Looks like Forth.

 ## Rho